 Image source: Barrett Solar

 While solar panels do add weight to your roof and could be hazardous if your roof is old or needs repairs, your roof should be able to withstand the weight.
-Because solar panels are installed on an angle, water and moisture will easily run off, protecting your roof from potential leaks.
+Because solar panels are installed at an angle, water and moisture will easily run off, protecting your roof from potential leaks.
 If you do have an older roof, we recommend that you have your roof inspected beforehand or opt for a new roof replacement if your roof is at least 20-25 years old.

 What to know before buying solar panels